cyberman54/ESP32-Paxcounter/README.md

 # Mobile PaxCounter using <A HREF="https://opensensemap.org/">openSenseMap</A>

-This describes how to set up a mobile PaxCounter: Follow all steps so far for preparing the device, selecting the packed payload format.
+This describes how to set up a mobile PaxCounter:<br> Follow all steps so far for preparing the device, selecting the packed payload format.
 In `paxcounter.conf` set PAYLOAD_OPENSENSEBOX to 1.
 Register a new sensebox on https://opensensemap.org/.
 In the sensor configuration select "TheThingsNetwork" and set decoding profile to "LoRa serialization".
 Enter your TTN Application and Device ID.
 Setup decoding option using `[{"decoder":"latLng"},{"decoder":"uint16",sensor_id":"yoursensorid"}]`

 # Covid-19 Exposure Notification System beacon detection